Call Nancy at (904) 515-2350 or Rob at (904) 479-8785 Today!

 Jacksonville Home Prices and Trends

-The latest real-market snapshot for Jacksonville (single-family, condos, townhomes in Duval / Nassau / St. Johns / Clay) shows a market that remains tilted toward sellers but is clearly cooling.
-A handful of core indicators point to slower activity even as headline prices hold up.
+The latest real-market snapshot for Jacksonville (single-family, condos, townhomes in Duval / Nassau / St. Johns / Clay) shows a market that looks steady on headline price but softer beneath the surface.
+October’s numbers show a market that’s not crashing but is clearly cooling: fewer contracts, longer marketing times, and smaller margins for Sellers.

 Jacksonville Housing Market Forecast 2026